Date: 28 Jan 1933

 His body was found in a field.
 It was thought that he had collapsed in the field and died from exposure.

 The doctor that carried out his post-mortem stated that he could find no signs of illness although he found signs of a recent acute gastritis which he said could have been caused by poisoning.
 He added that there was no trace of corrosive poisoning.

 A search was made but no bottle for a poison could be found.

 A pawn ticket was found on him.

-He had telegraphed his parents for money who said that they thought that had had enough money with him.
+He had telegraphed his parents for money who said that they thought that he had had enough money with him.
 When he was found he had no money.

 Elgar Morgan, who was from Lower Brynamman in Glamorgan, had been studying for a BSc degree at the University College of Wales in Aberystwyth where he lived in lodgings, and had gone to London to see the rugby international between England and Wales at Twickenham.
-It was thought that he had then stayed over to then see the big boxing contest between Peteren and Pettifer at Olympia on the Thursday 26 January 1933.
+It was thought that he had then stayed over to then see the big boxing contest between Peteren and Pettifer at Olympia on Thursday 26 January 1933.